 Some people start building a financial cushion early in their careers to help with unforeseen expenses or emergencies.
 However, as you start to accumulate wealth, the rising figure in your retirement account can make it seem less critical to keep short-term savings to cover an unexpected job loss or other changes to your income.
 But maintaining a fund that you can quickly access is still important.

-Investors are allowed to borrow money from their 401(k) accounts, whether to pay for children’s college tuition, buy a new house or car, or to cover emergency expenses.
+Investors can borrow money from their 401(k) accounts, whether to pay for children’s college tuition, buy a new house or car, or to cover emergency expenses.

 While borrowers have a certain number of years to repay loans from their 401(k) accounts (total years will depend on your loan type), you’d be making loan payments in addition to new 401(k) contributions until you’ve repaid your loans.
 If you leave your company the loan must be paid off immediately.
 If you don’t pay it off, the loan will be considered a taxable distribution and possibly incur taxes and penalties.